antonypro/AudioStreaming/README.md

 If you want to use Opus edit AudioStreamingLibSettings.pri setting `OPUS_ENABLED = TRUE`, with the appropriated version of Opus compiled, set the include folder of r8brain and Opus, and the Opus libraries location in AudioStreamingLibSettings.pri.
 If you don't want to use Opus leave `OPUS_ENABLED` blank or with any other value than `TRUE`.

-The same applies to OpenSsl, if you want to static link OpenSsl set `OPENSSL_ENABLED = TRUE`.(Please not that even if OpenSsl won't be statically linked it may be available through dynamic linking at runtime.)
+The same applies to OpenSsl, if you want to static link OpenSsl set `OPENSSL_ENABLED = TRUE`.(Please not that even if OpenSsl won't be statically linked it may be available through dynamic linking at run time.)
 With the appropriated version of OpenSsl compiled, set the include folder and the libraries location of OpenSsl in AudioStreamingLibSettings.pri.

 With the appropriate settings set (using Opus or not, static linking OpenSsl or not) build the buildlib.pro, if it's already built and you are changing settings remember to re-run qmake and rebuild.

-#### Qbs:

-Due to deprecation of Qbs, this build system have been removed from this library.

 ### Using the library: